 What can we do if think tanks and public policy campaigns refuse to disclose their funders?

 Ultimately this is less about campaigns and think tanks than the journalists, civil servants and politicians that listen to or write about them.
 We call for a more probing approach to organisations that refuse transparency.
-In particular we want a level playing field: if a journalist describes a more transparent organisation as "industry-funded" or "trade union-funded", then they should not unthinkingly repeat a less open organisation's claim to be "independent".
+In particular we want a level playing field: if a journalist describes a more transparent organisation as "industry-funded" or "trade union-funded", then they should not unthinkingly repeat an opaque organisation's claim to be "independent".
 At the very least journalists should draw attention to this imbalance.
 Anything less is unfair to those think tanks and campaigns that are upfront about their funding.

 How do you know organisations are telling the truth?